-Yes, this is a planning document that encompasses 6 water systems that feed customers from wells that follow Department of Ecology, as well as Department of Health Standards.
+Yes, this is a planning document that encompasses a well producing up to 250 Gallons/ Min that feed customers and follows Department of Ecology, as well as Department of Health Standards.
 Mason County PUD 1 also manages the Water Use Efficiency of each system.
 Yes, most of the water is discharged to groundwater via septic systems and irrigation of lawns, gardens and other activities therefore recharging the aquifers.
 The total withdrawal of average annual demand is approximately 367.5 acre-feet and practically all water withdrawn will return to groundwater through one or more activities listed above.